pipinstallyp/pipinstallyp/README.md

 ## 🌱 I'm currently learning

 Always looking to improve and learn.
-Currently, I'm exploring:
+Currently, I'm currently working on:
+* minigpt-4 batch!
+I want to remove the pain of captioning images for training Stable Diffusion models for everyone who wants to train them.

 ## NEXT GOALS

 * Implement Imagebind with Stable Diffusion and DeepFloyd
+* Tinker with alphafold and DNA diffusion

 ## 📫 How to reach me